YoungheeGGO/Second-Hand-price/README.md

 # Second-Hand-price

-This page is under construction
+This project is ongoing.
+I will complete this page as soon as the project is over.